Mulayam Singh Yadav: Third term

 In 2002, following a fluid post-election situation in Uttar Pradesh, the Bharatiya Janata Party and Bahujan Samaj Party joined to form a government under Dalit leader Mayawati, who was considered to be Yadav's greatest political rival in the state.
 The BJP pulled out of the government on 25 August 2003, and enough rebel legislators of the Bahujan Samaj Party left to allow Yadav to become the Chief Minister, with the support of independents and small parties.
 He was sworn in as chief minister of Uttar Pradesh for the third time in September 2003.

 Yadav was still a member of the Lok Sabha when he was sworn in as chief minister.
 In order to meet the constitutional requirement of becoming a member of state legislature within six months of being sworn in, he contested the assembly by-election from Gunnaur assembly seat in January 2004.
-Yadav won by a record margin of 1,83,899 votes, polling 91.45 per cent of the votes.
+Yadav won by a record margin of 1,83,899 votes, polling 90.45 per cent of the votes.

 With the hope of playing a major role at the centre, Yadav contested the 2004 Lok Sabha elections from Mainpuri while still Chief Minister of Uttar Pradesh.
 He won the seat and his Samajwadi Party won more seats in Uttar Pradesh than all other parties.
 However, the Congress party, which formed the coalition government at the centre after the elections, had the majority in the Lok Sabha with the support of the Communist parties.
 As a result, Yadav could not play any significant role at the centre.
 Yadav resigned from the Lok Sabha and chose to continue as chief minister of Uttar Pradesh until the 2007 elections, when he lost to the BSP.

-Member of Parliament
+Union Politics, Defence Minister and Member of Parliament

 He was elected to the Uttar Pradesh Legislative Assembly ten times and to the Parliament of India, Lok Sabha seven times.